Skip to main content

 Workers terminated unexpectedly

-1. Check EC2 instance state reason
+1. Check instance state/termination reason (EC2 state reason / GCE lastAttempt error)

-2. Review Auto Scaling activity history
+2. Review Auto Scaling / MIG activity history

 Next Steps